Kitware/SMTK/doc/dev/labels.md

 `component:...`
 ---------------

 SMTK is composed of several different components.
 These labels are associated with Issues to identify the SMTK component associated with the issue.
-For example `component:attribute_system refers to SMTK's attribute system while component:gui would refers to SMTK's Qt GUI extensions.
+For example `component:attribute_collection refers to SMTK's attribute collection while component:gui would refers to SMTK's Qt GUI extensions.

 `triage:...`
 --------------